kurokida/jsQuestPlus/README.md

 }
 ```

-Note that the incorrect response corresponds to 0.
-Similarly, the function representing probabilities of correct responses (response = 1) in the 2AFC task can be written as follows:
+An incorrect response is represented by the value 0.
+Similarly, the function representing the probabilities of correct responses (response = 1) in the 2AFC task can be written as follows:

 ```javascript
 function func_resp1(stim, threshold, slope, guess, lapse) {